shanmitchell/shanmitchell.github.io/index.md

 Senior Technical Writer with 10+ years of experience shaping product documentation and Help Center experiences for SaaS and AI-driven platforms.
 I focus on helping users succeed quickly with powerful, evolving products by turning complex systems into clear, confidence-building guidance.

-I work closely with Product, Engineering, and CX to ensure documentation is accurate, discoverable, and ready at launch—supporting everyone from first-time builders to advanced users working at speed.
+I work closely with Product, Engineering, and Customer Success to ensure documentation is accurate, discoverable, and ready at launch.
+I'm accustomed to supporting everyone from first-time builders to advanced users working at speed.

 ## What I bring to product teams
 - Documentation that supports learning, iteration, and successful outcomes